 There are milkmaids, buttercups, snowdrops, speedwell, primroses, arum lily and sages on the floor of the plantation.

 Today the whole of the crop is sold at Farmers Markets, select farm shops and London outlets including The Whole Foods Market in Kensington.
-The Jewish and Muslim communities buy many of the cobnuts during their festivals in October, such as Yom Kippur.
+The Jewish and Muslim communities buy many of the cobnuts during their festivals in October and September, such as Yom Kippur.
 The cobnuts are sold between mid August and mid June.

 The maintenance of the plantation throughout the year is kept to a minimum with mowing about four to five times a year.
 The by-products of the plantation, such as hazel sticks and wands are used as bean poles and in gardens locally.

 Alexander Hunt is Chairman of the Kentish Cobnuts Association which has about 175 members from Australia, California to St Mary's Platt.